ohdarling/ukraine/server/INSTALL.md

 ## Use nginx as frontend

-This needs compile nginx chunkin module first, see <http://wiki.nginx.org/NginxHttpChunkinModule>
+This needs compile nginx chunkin module first, see <http://wiki.nginx.org/NginxHttpChunkinModule>.

+Or install `nginx-extras` package will install precompiled nginx with chunkin support.

+Add followed configuration to `/etc/nginx/sites-available/haibu`, and add symbol link to this file in `/etc/nginx/sites-enabled`.

+Replace `haibu.example.com` and `*.example.com` with your own domain for haibu service.

 	server {
 		listen   80;